andy29485/some_game/ideas.md

 Unemployment of the Gods
 The Apocolyptic Depression
 Revelations Realized: The Horsemen Ride
+Return of the Horsemen: A Tale of Calamity in a Perfect World

 ### Story
 *"Fuck, I think we're unemployed?!"* - Pestilence of the Four Horsemen of the